willkg/everett/docs/configuration.rst

-    There's no default, so if there's no "username" in namespace "db" configuration variable set in the sources, this will raise a ``configmanlite.ConfigurationError``.
+    There's no default, so if there's no "username" in namespace "db" configuration variable set in the sources, this will raise a ``everett.ConfigurationError``.

 Namespaces
 ==========

-configmanlite has namespaces for grouping related configuration values.
+Everett has namespaces for grouping related configuration values.

 For example, say you had database code that required a username, password and port.
 You could do something like this::